 Mix and Match

-Add a casualness to your table by using a mix of styles of plates and glasses.
+Add a casualness to your table by including plates and glasses in a variety of styles.
 Creating a mix makes sure nothing feels too precious and also adds a bit of variety to make the table more interesting.
 Opt for clear water and stemmed wine glasses to keep the table looking serene and effortless.

 Be Wild with Your Flowers

-When it comes to florals, go for simple bud vases and incorporate more foliage into your vessels than you might usually on your table for a more natural look.
+When it comes to florals for your French country inspired table, go for simple bud vases and incorporate more foliage into your vessels than you might usually on your table for a more natural look.
 Let those few pops of colour from the flowers really steal the show on that neutral, natural palette.
 Bud vases are great because they’re shorter and don’t obstruct views across the table, making sure eye contact is encouraged and things can be easily passed.

 Put Away the Iron

-Keep it casual with a linen tablecloth that feels quintessentially French.
+Keep it casual with a linen tablecloth that feels quintessentially French country inspired.
 The soft, wrinkled texture of linen looks elegantly undone.
-Add linen napkins next to each place setting – no fancy napkin origami required here – and don’t be afraid to mix in a couple of different colours for a varied look.
+Add linen napkins next to each place setting – no fancy napkin origami required here – and don’t be afraid to mix in a couple of different colours for a varied look on the table.

 Clear Your Schedule